A guide for home buyers

 You have the right to view the property while it is on the market.
 The seller, on the other hand is obligated to an inspection before they advertise the home or put it out in the market.
 The seller’s inspection helps clear out the issues in the home in advance so that the buyers won’t have any trouble and will get exactly what is being advertised.
 Plus it gives them the chance to put the right price on the home.
 The main problem is that the inspector is questionable only to the seller and you have no way of knowing if they are both working against you.

-Sellers with multiple offers tend to move fast so they can get the best deals.
+Sellers with multiple offers tend to move fast so they can get the best deals to cut down on losses.
 This means you have very little time for inspection.
 Experienced and professional agents will help you get that sorted out in no time.